morais5/JN_DISEASE/README.md

 1. Install Script
 3. Copy the project to your esx resource folder.
 4. Do not forget to import the database.sql file into your database.
-5. Add "start JN_CORONAVIRUS" to your file `server.cfg`
+5. Add "start JN_Disease" to your file `server.cfg`

 # 🍀 Good Luck  🍀